Near-ambient pressure X-ray photoelectron spectroscopy (NAP-XPS)

 - Dedicated chamber for evaporation of organics etc.

-- Routine XPS.
-Due to high demand for NAP experiments, routine XPS is not normally done on the NAP instrument.
-Routine XPS can be done using the XPS facility at the School of Materials.
+- Routine XPS - due to high demand for NAP experiments, routine XPS is not normally done on the NAP instrument.